bketelsen/phukit/README.md

 ## Warning

-⚠️ **This tool will DESTROY ALL DATA on the target disk.** Always double-check the device path and ensure you have backups of any important data.
+⚠️ **THIS TOOL WILL DESTROY ALL DATA ON THE TARGET DISK** ⚠️

+Always double-check the device path before running install commands.
+Use `--dry-run` to test without making changes.